Symantis/Myner/README.md

 controversial.

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/litecoin-project/litecoin/tags) are created regularly to indicate new official, stable release versions of Litecoin.
+[Tags](https://github.com/Symantis/Myner/tags) are created regularly to indicate new official, stable release versions of Myner.

 Testing
 -------